How Solar Screen Shades Work

 Solar Screen Shades Block the Sun, but Not the View!

 Solar screen fabric is available in a wide variety of colors, styles, and openness factors to meet almost any criteria.
-These fabrics tend to fall into three categories; dark fabrics, light fabrics, and high performance reflective fabrics.
+These fabrics fall into three categories; dark fabrics, light fabrics, and high performance reflective fabrics, all of which provide:

 - Manage Light

 High Performance Solar Screen Shades

 High performance solar screen fabrics are designed to outperform light and dark fabrics when a project requires excellent heat control, glare control, UV protection and view through characteristics.
 High performance fabrics like SilverScreen and EnviroScreen have a highly reflective exterior regardless of the room-side color.
 Metallized high performance fabrics are able to provide low visible light transmittance (VLT) values in combination with low shading coefficient (SC) values, independent of color.
 Typical light and dark colored solar screen provide a dedicated solution where one or two criteria are required or deemed the most important.

 - For excellent view through and glare reduction select dark colored fabric